TheRealBenjiLi/FalcomasterBlog/source/_drafts/Falcomaster-Post-0-What-is-Falcomaster.md

 two existing projects as well, but I'd love to try my supervised learning approach, which I don't think the other two projects use.

 Two, my project works in a different niche than SmashBot and Phillip.
-SmashBot and Phillip are interested in creating the ultimate Melee AI, taking advantage of a computer's consistent ability to do superhuman input strings.
-Falcomaster, instead, just wants to copy a human.
+SmashBot and Phillip are both interested in creating the ultimate Melee AI, taking advantage of a computer's consistent ability to do superhuman inputs.
+Falcomaster, instead, just wants to copy human behavior.

 Three, Falco is sick.
 Enough said.

 I plan to look over the work done by altf4 and vladfi1.
-There are some traits that are shared in all our projects, such as imitating a GameCube controller's input.
+There are some shared traits in all our projects, such as imitating GameCube controllers inputs.
+No need to start completely from scratch ;)

 ### Who is Falcomaster

-__
+There's a joke/urban legend/meme in the competitive Melee community about a player/entity named Falcomaster.
+It is said that no one knows who Falcomaster really is, but, once in a blue moon, Falcomaster will come to a tournament near you, destroy everyone, and leave without a trace.

+I named this project after the urban legend Falcomaster...just because I thought it sounded cool :P

 ### More Questions?